Amopho/redux/README.md

 const updated = {...store}
 }
 ```
-How does the reducer (event handler) knows which instancweof the store to update?
-For that one we need an action (event)- js object that describes what just happened. iT is the second parameter of the reducer fucntion.
+How does the reducer (event handler) knows which instance eof the store to update?
+For that one we need an action (event)- js object that describes what just happened. it is the second parameter of the reducer fucntion.

 App may have one or more reducers, each responsible for updating a specific slice of store.